If Your Power is Out

 - Keep your refrigerator and freezer closed.
 Food in a full freezer will remain frozen for 24 to 36 hours.
 Dairy products should be discarded after six hours.

 - Anticipate traffic delays.
-If traffic lights are off, treat the intersection as four way stop.
+If traffic lights are off, treat the intersection as a four way stop.
 If traffic lights are flashing: amber, proceed with caution; red, come to a complete stop and proceed when it’s safe to do so.

 After a power outage